nedtaylor/athena/docs/source/tutorials/custom_initialisers.rst

 Fan-In and Fan-Out
 ------------------

-Many initialization schemes depend on the layer dimensions:
+Many initialisation schemes depend on the layer dimensions:

 .. code-block:: fortran